 - Age: More than 85% of patients are 55 or older at diagnosis.

-- Race: African Americans are at higher risk.
+- Race: Black people are at higher risk.

 - Family history: Having a parent, child or sibling with the disease is linked to higher risk for reasons scientists don’t fully understand.

 You may not have symptoms early on.
 When you do have symptoms, they can include:

 - Frequent, severe infections

 - Numbness or weakness in legs

 A routine blood test, physical exam and medical history are often the first steps in making a diagnosis.
 Additional tests may include:

 Blood and urine tests: Doctors use these tests to measure blood protein levels and to see how aggressive the cancer is.